YURLAK/YURLAK/README.md

 ## Hi there.I'm YURLAK👋

-### I'm a Junior-School-Freshman who is interesting about Python and Linux programming.Now I'm using MacOS,Monterey.
+### I'm a Junior-School-Freshman who is interesting about the Python Programming Language.Now I'm using MacOS,Monterey.

 ## I'm learning & doing
 ![Python](https://skillicons.dev/icons?i=py)